-The federal government first approved the project in 2016.
+The federal government first approved the pipeline expansion in 2016.
 Ecojustice challenged this decision in court the following year — and won.
 The victory overturned the project approval, forced the National Energy Board to re-evaluate the project’s marine shipping impacts, and halted construction on the expansion.

 Unfortunately, in June 2019, the government approved the Trans Mountain project for a second time.

 For the sake of the Southern Residents — and upholding the law – Ecojustice went back to the Federal Court of Appeal to seek leave to challenge Cabinet’s decision to re-approve the project.

 When the Federal Court of Appeal decided not to hear our case — or any other environmental law arguments against the government’s Trans Mountain re-approval — Ecojustice asked the Supreme Court to reverse this decision.

 We knew from the outset that there was no guarantee the court would hear our case.
 The SCC receives a high number of leave applications every year and only grants leave in about 10 per cent of cases.